Accounting and Cash Flow

 You can use this simple cash flow format to make up your own cash flow projection for the business you have in mind.
 It is so simple, yet can be so valuable!

 - Prepare frequent financial statements, at least, monthly or even weekly.

 - Keep track of key income statement percentages.
 If you're in manufacturing, your cost of goods sold percentage should be relatively the same as competitors in your industry.

 - Compare your income statement with prior periods.

 - To start with, you won't need certified financial statements.
 Accountants have three levels of statements: certified, reviewed and compiled.
-For most startups, the compiled type will work, that is, your accountant prepares the financial statement with a letter stating that the numbers are based on the information you have given him.
+For most startups, the compiled type will work; that is, your accountant prepares the financial statement with a letter stating that the numbers are based on the information you have provided.